BlockPainterIndustry/NewAdventures1.20.1/README.md

 ## Getting Started
 ### Download
-The mod is work in progress and at this moment not available for download.
+The mod is work in progres.
+The first two alpha-versions are uploaded on [curseforge](https://www.curseforge.com/minecraft/mc-mods/new-adventures-adventure-magic-alchemy)
 You can of course download the dev branch build as a .jar but there is not much you could do especially in survival.

 ### Build it your self